younghoonJ/younghoonJ.github.io/about.md

 - KAIST OLEV Intership <span style="float: right;">Summer 2011</span>

 ### Publications and Preprints
-1. **Y. Jung** and M. Lim, " Spectral analysis of the Neumann Poincare operator on touching disks and analysis of plasmon resonance", arXiv: 1810.12486
+1. Spectral analysis of the Neumann Poincare operator on touching disks and analysis of plasmon resonance **Y. Jung** and M. Lim, arXiv: 1810.12486
-2. **Y. Jung** and M. Lim,  "Series expansions of the layer potential operators using the Faber polynomials and their applications to the transmission problem", Accepted, **SIAM Journal on Mathematical Analysis**
+2. **Jung, Younghoon**, and Mikyoung Lim.
+"Series expansions of the layer potential operators using the Faber polynomials and their applications to the transmission problem." **SIAM Journal on Mathematical Analysis** 53, no. 2 (2021): 1630-1669.
-3. E. Hong,  E. Lee, **Y. Jung** and  M. Lim, "Numerical solution to the interface problem in a general domain using Moser's deformation method", **Journal of Applied Mathematics and Computing** (2020)
+3. Hong, Eunhye, Eunjung Lee, **Younghoon Jung**, and Mikyoung Lim.
+"Numerical solution to the interface problem in a general domain using Moser’s deformation method."
+Journal of Applied Mathematics and Computing 65, no. 1 (2021): 379-401.
-4. **Y. Jung** and M. Lim, " A decay estimate for the eigenvalues of the Neumann-Poincaré operator in two dimensions using the Grunsky coefficients",  **Proc.
-Amer.
-Math.** Soc., 148(2):591–600 (2020)
+4. **Jung, YoungHoon**, and Mikyoung Lim.
+"A decay estimate for the eigenvalues of the Neumann-Poincaré operator using the Grunsky coefficients." **Proceedings of the American Mathematical Society** 148, no. 2 (2020): 591-600.
-5. J. Yoo, **Y. Jung**, M. Lim,  J. C. Ye and A. Wahab, " A Joint Sparse Recovery Framework for Accurate Reconstruction of Inclusions in Elastic Media", **SIAM Journal on Imaging Sciences** 10 (3), 1104-1138 (2017)
+5. Yoo, Jaejun, **Younghoon Jung**, Mikyoung Lim, Jong Chul Ye, and Abdul Wahab.
+"A joint sparse recovery framework for accurate reconstruction of inclusions in elastic media." **SIAM Journal on Imaging Sciences** 10, no. 3 (2017): 1104-1138.

 ### Presentations
 1. Series expansion of single layer potential and Neumann-Poincare operator, contributed talk, KSIAM 2018 Annual Meeting, Jeju, Korea.